 The term tender is the term used by construction project mangers for getting quotes.
 There are several ways to proceed with this step with a number of advantages and disadvantages of each.
 Normally the approach taken for quoting will depend on the size of the project.
-Small projects may use soul-sourcing, whereas large projects will use formal tendering.
+Small projects may use sole-sourcing, whereas large projects will use formal tendering.
 There are a number of other ways to quote and bid a project with varying degrees of complexity, below are the typical methods used for residential and commercial projects.

-- Soul-Sourcing– This way of quoting a project means the project manager went to a single contractor or general contractor and accepted his price.
-The advantage of soul sourcing is you are trusting the opinion and experience of the general contractor and in return he gets to work with contractors that he is familiar with.
+- Sole-Sourcing– This way of quoting a project means the project manager went to a single contractor or general contractor and accepted his price.
+The advantage of sole-sourcing is you are trusting the opinion and experience of the general contractor and in return he gets to work with contractors that he is familiar with.
 This will also be the simplest and easiest way to proceed with a project.
 The disadvantage is that you are not receiving multiple quotes so you do not get to compare prices and experience to pick the right general contractor for the job.
 There is also no specification nor scope of work document to clearly explain the project which may lead to project overruns and unforeseen costs.
-Projects are typically soul-sourced when it is small or the general contractor is familiar and trusted.
+Projects are typically sole-sourced when it is small or the general contractor is familiar and trusted.

 - Quoting- This is when the project manager will go out and get several quotes from different trades.
 This process is usually pretty hasty and the quotes are inaccurate.
 The advantage to this method is you get several quotes and you get to compare costs and it will not take as long as formal tendering.
 A disadvantage is that without a proper specification the quotes may be inaccurate and surprise costs will rise.
 You also do not get a chance to compare contractors experience.